suwebdev/wats-lab-faq/first-question.md

 [https://git-scm.com/downloads](https://git-scm.com/downloads)

-This will in stall the a Folder with a number of file and programs.
+This will install a Folder with a number of file and programs.

 Open a bash window \(`terminal` on Mac or '`git bash`' on Windows\) and type in